octopus-network/octopus-docs/src/general/octopus-staking.md

 In staking, there are two roles: validator and delegator.
 OCT holders can participate in the staking to become:

-* Validator, with the responsibility to run a validation node for the specific appchain
+* Validator, which needs to stake OCT, and then run a validator node for the appchain
-* Delegator, who delegates his OCT to the validators and share appchain block rewards with them.
+* Delegator, which only needs to select validators to stake (delegate) OCT

 The validator needs: